I cried for all we'd never be."

-This is a Death Trope, so naturally spoilers ahoy!, both marked and unmarked.
+This is a Death Trope, so beware of unmarked spoilers!

 - Air: Haruko weeps for her adoptive daughter Misuzu to stay alive, bitterly imagining the times she wished she could have spent with her as she dies in her arms.